 Wilderness Safaris Trust:

 Contact us to set up a tour for you during your time in Cape Town.
-Uthando raises funds for impoverished townships http://uthandosa.org/
+Uthando raises funds for impoverished township education projects http://uthandosa.org/

 Mother Africa Foundation: